WildRP/WildRP-AMV-tool/README.md

   for the help page, to convert markdown files into BBCode.
 - Uses [Async Resource Loader C#](https://github.com/ProFiLeR4100/AsyncResourceLoaderForCS) for map tile loading
 - Thanks to dexyfex, Któs, and CP on the CodeWalker discord for their prior research into AMVs.
 - Huge thanks to alexguirre, Tafé, and SevenLife on the same discord, who finally figured out the reflection probe texture naming.
-  (reflection probe feature is on the way!)

 This project uses the [Godot Jolt](https://github.com/godot-jolt/godot-jolt) addon for improved physics performance.
 It includes version 0.12.0.